samarabbas/temporal-documentation-legacy/docs/07_goclient/03_activities.md

 it is serializable.

 The values passed to activities through invocation parameters or returned through the result value are recorded in the execution history.
-The entire execution history is transferred from the Cadence service to workflow workers with every event that the workflow logic needs to process.
+The entire execution history is transferred from the Temporal service to workflow workers with every event that the workflow logic needs to process.
 A large execution history can thus adversely impact the performance of your workflow.
 Therefore, be mindful of the amount of data you transfer via activity invocation parameters or return values.
 Otherwise, no additional